 - Place cornstarch in a large bowl.
 Slowly whisk the water (or apple juice) into the cornstarch.
 Once combined, add to apples.
 Continue cooking for an additional 5 minutes, stirring frequently, until apples are fork tender and sauce is thickened. (*Add more water/juice, if needed, for desired sauce consistency.)

 - Cool apple pie filling to at least room temperature before using for pie.
+Can store filling in an airtight container in the refrigerator up to 2 weeks.
 To freeze, place cooled filling in a gallon size zip-top freezer bag.
 Squeeze excess air out and lay flat in freezer.
 Freeze up to 9-12 months.
 Thaw in the microwave or refrigerator overnight to use.